The Florida Stormwater, Erosion, and Sedimentation Control Inspector Training & Certification Program

 The objectives of this training and certification program are:

-To register or get information about a particular class, select the appropriate link from the table below.
+To register or get information about a particular class or event, select the appropriate link below.

 This program was funded in part by a Section 319 Nonpoint Source Management Program grant from the U.S. Environmental Protection Agency (US EPA) through a contract with the Nonpoint Source Management Program of the Florida Department of Environmental Protection.